SanthoshKonathala/Practise/README.md

 # Practise
 We are practicing merge conflicts
-Step 1: Cloning the project
+Step 1: Cloning the project and building